Advanced Materials and Processes (MSc)

 The final stage of the MAP programme is a 6-month project leading to the Master's thesis.
 This independent research project is carried out at a participating institute of MAP or, in occasional cases, at an institute within the immediate MAP environment.

-A new element in the MAP curriculum is the opportunity to graduate with additional specialisations.
-Additional specialisations are defined combinations of lectures, soft skills, practical modules and an internship that are tailored to provide enhanced skills with a focus on research qualifications or business and industry qualifications.
+A new element in the MAP curriculum is the opportunity to graduate with additional qualifications.
+Additional qualifications are defined combinations of lectures, soft skills, practical modules and an internship that are tailored to provide enhanced skills with a focus on research qualifications or business and industry qualifications.
 Successful participation in each of these two blocks will be certified on the final academic record.
-Participation in additional specialisations is optional.
+Participation in additional qualifications is optional.

 A particular strength of the programme is the strong link with the Cluster of Excellence 'Engineering of Advanced Materials (EAM)' and its graduate school, of which MAP students are junior members.
 Other world leading research institutes such as the Fraunhofer Institute for Integrated Systems and Device Technology (IISB), the Helmholtz Institute Erlangen-Nürnberg for Renewable Energy (HI ERN) and the Max Planck Institute for the Science of Light are also involved in MAP.
 The in-depth level of study and interdisciplinary nature of the degree programme provide MAP students with a wide range of career opportunities in industry and academia.